We welcome inquiries about becoming part of MEDSL as an affiliate institution or expert, or simply learning more about what we do.

 MEDSL hosts the Boston/Cambridge Election Science Working Group at MIT, a monthly gathering of faculty, graduate students, and other researchers who are interested in the scientific study of elections.
 All meetings are on the MIT campus in Room E53-482.

 Our lab also sponsors conferences and workshops at MIT and elsewhere throughout the year.
-Click on an event below for details on date, time and location, or follow the link to explore our archive of past events.
+Click on an upcoming event below for details on date, time and location, or follow the link to explore our archive of past events.